MLInsightLab/MLInsightLab/README.md

     cp env.example .env
     ```

-    By its default configuration in the provided `env.example` file, the platform is designed to be deployed locally.
-If you are deploying to a cloud server, you will need to alter the `HOST` variable in the `env.example` file to ensure that the service knows it is being deployed to another host.

-    Additionally, if you are deploying the externally-facing MinIO services to the platform, the API is deployed at `s3.{HOST}`.
+    If you are deploying the externally-facing S3 (RustFS) services to the platform, the API is deployed at `s3.{HOST}` and the console is deployed at `console.{HOST}`.
 You will need to ensure that you have the correct DNS records set up to ensure the service is accessible.
-By default, the Lab's API Hub handles user management and authentication for the storage service, and user credentials for the storage service match their credentials for the Lab.
-If you would like to change that and manage the service yourself, set `API_HUB_MANAGE_STORAGE=false` in your `.env` file.
+The Lab's API Hub does not manage users in the S3 service, so you will have to use the administrator account set up for this service to manage it.

-3. **(Optional) Configure SSL Certificates**
+3. **(Optional) Configure TLS Certificates**
    If you would like the Lab to be deployed using SSL termination, you will need to have your certificate `.pem` files saved to the directory `/{path/to/mlinsightlab}/certs`

    This can be accomplished by physically saving the files to this directory, or by having the files saved via a symbolic link.